skumsi/javascript_tutorial_code/Readme.md

 # javascript_tutorial_code
 # Learnig Git is fun
 # Trying to make a pull request from github
-# Successfullt made a pull request
+# Successfully made a pull request